TheRainbowPhoenix/CPGameTemplate/README.md

 You can now download generated files.
 If you run into issues during this step, please see [Getting support](#getting-support)

+This need to be done in two steps.
+First you'll need the hhk (and/or bin) generated :

 <p>
   <img src="docs/download_binary.png" alt="Download the files to upload to your calculator"/>
 </p>

+Then you'll need to download the whole "res" folder.
+Right click on it and choose "Download", then when prompted choose an empty folder to copy the file to.
+You'll be asked by the browser to "Let site view files" and "Save changes to <your_folder>", allow both to make the file copied at the right location.
+Your cursor should blink for a while and after a minute every file will be in <your_folder> you choosed.

+Open the destination folder and check if the folder "res" is in there.
+It's used by the games to have their assets (fonts and images) loaded

 Plug your calculator on your desktop and choose "USB Flash" mode.
 <p>